shuang4intel/intelprot/README.rst

 Documentation
 -------------

-The full documentation is available at  ../docs/html/index.html
+The documentation is available at  ../docs/html/index.html